 The largest river that flows into the Ohio River, the Tennessee River is 650 miles and is as deep as nine feet.
 There are many marinas located on the Tennessee River that can assist with all your boating needs.
 Catch some fish of your own along the Tennessee River that flows into the Pickwick Dam which is south of Pickwick Landing State Park in nearby Counce, Tennessee.
 The waterways are a heavenly fishing escape, housing fish ranging from stripers to smallmouth bass and, of course, catfish.
 Take a kayak or canoe on the river or simply have a picnic along the shoreline.
 At the state park, there’s hiking, birding and boating available for guests.

 If you want to stay on land, head to Savannah’s Main Street where you’ll find antique and apparel shops lining the road.
-Make your way to Junk in the Trunk Vintage Antique Mall.
-The indoor flea market and consignment shop is home to 40 booths that carry items like home decor, glassware, novelties, furniture and much more.
-You can find antique furniture, homeware items, and quirky unique pieces you may not be able to find elsewhere at Antiques & Ideas.
-Main Street is also home to a variety of boutiques that carry shoes, fashion and jewelry.
+Make your way to Southern Threads or one of the many consignment, antique and flea markets that are home to booths that carry items like home decor, glassware, novelties, furniture and much more.
+You can find antique furniture, homeware items, and quirky unique pieces you may not be able to find elsewhere.
+Main Street is also home to a variety of boutiques that carry home decor, jewelry and the latest fashions.